-The manufacturer shall inform the issuing competent authority of modifications to the approved design type as specified in the pressure receptacle standard.
-A subsequent design type approval shall be requested where such modifications constitute a new design according to the relevant pressure receptacle standard.
-This additional approval shall be given in the form of an amendment to the original Design Type Approval Certificate.

-6.2.5.6.4.11 Upon request, the competent authority shall communicate to any other competent authority, information concerning design type approval, modifications of approvals, and withdrawn approvals.

-6.2.5.6.5 Production inspection and certification
+The manufacturer shall either:

+- (a) inform the issuing competent authority of modifications to the approved design type, where such modifications do not constitute a new design, as specified in the pressure receptacle standard; or - (b) request a subsequent design type approval where such modifications constitute a new design according to the relevant pressure receptacle standard.
+This additional approval shall be given in the form of an amendment to the original design type approval certificate. - 6.2.5.6.4.11 Upon request, the competent authority shall communicate to any other competent authority, information concerning design type approval, modifications of approvals, and withdrawn approvals. - 6.2.5.6.5 Production inspection and certification